parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 [CMakeLists.txt](tst/regression/CMakeLists.txt)).

-A third pipeline is run using LANL internal systems and is run manually when approved, and is scheduled to run on a dailly basis on the development branch.
-These machines use the newest IBM powerPC processors and the NVIDIA V100 (Volta) GPUs.
+A third pipeline is run using LANL internal systems and is run manually when approved, it is also scheduled to run on a dailly basis on the development branch.
+The internal machines use the newest IBM powerPC processors and the NVIDIA V100 (Volta) GPUs.
 Tests run on these systems are primarily aimed at measuring the performance of this specific architecture.
-Compilation and testing details can be found by looking in the [.gitlab-ci-darwin.yml](.gitlab-ci-darwin.yml) file *and* the /scripts/darwin folder..
+Compilation and testing details can be found by looking in the [.gitlab-ci-darwin.yml](.gitlab-ci-darwin.yml) file *and* the /scripts/darwin folder.
+In summary, the ci is built in release mode, with OpenMP, MPI, HDF5 and Cuda enabled.
+All tests are run with access to a single Volta GPU.
+In addition the regression tests are run in parallel with two mpi processors each of which have access to their own Volta gpu.

 ### Adding Tests